pydantic/pydantic/docs/usage/types/custom.md

 call the next metadata in `Annotated` or call into Pydantic's internal schema generation.

 The simplest no-op implementation calls the handler with the type you are given, then returns that as the result.
-You can also choose to modify the type before calling the handler, modify the core schema returned by the handler or not call the handler at all.
+You can also choose to modify the type before calling the handler, modify the core schema returned by the handler, or not call the handler at all.

 ### As a method on a custom type